 Thetford’s landmarks date from thirteen different historical eras, from Vikings to World War II and beyond.
 Among the famous former Thetfordians are Maharaja Duleep Singh and Thomas Paine, who wrote The Rights of Man.
 Duleep Singh’s son, Prince Frederick founded Thetford’s Ancient House Museum, which explores the town’s history.

 - From Captain Mainwaring (see 2 above), turn left beside the water and cross the footbridge onto Butten Island to find the equestrian statue of Duleep Singh, last Sikh ruler of the kingdom of the Punjab and former owner of the Koh-i-Noor diamond.

 - The town is also the birthplace of Thomas Paine and there is a statue of him on King Street, holding his book Rights of Man (1791).

 - How to get to Thetford Priory: Head back along the river, with the water on your left to find Thetford Priory.
 Cross under busy London Road, turn immediately left, with the fence on your left, and follow the road round to find the ruins of the Church of the Holy Sepulchre

 - Cross back over the river and turn left to find the main priory – England’s only surviving remains of their kind.
 One of the biggest monasteries in East Anglia, it was founded in the early 12th century.

 - Don’t miss the 14th century gatehouse and the prior’s lodging at the far end, with some weather-beaten remains of ancient carvings.

-- If this has whetted your appetite for local history, note that the Ancient House Museum offers a “Twilight Ticket”, from an hour before closing, for just £1.
+- If this has whetted your appetite for local history, note that the Ancient House Museum offers a “Twilight Ticket”, from an hour before closing.